B.A. in Communication at Shady Grove

-Communication is a Limited Enrollment Program in which applicants should have an overall GPA of 2.7 of better, and a grade of "C-" or better in each of the three courses specifically required by the major (COMM250, COMM 107, Statistics, or their equivalents).
+Students interested in Communication should have an overall GPA of 2.7 or better, and a grade of "C-" or better in each of the three courses specifically required by the major (COMM250, COMM107, Statistics, or their equivalents).
 Applicants should also attain junior standing (56 or more transferable college credits) by the time of enrollment.
-For more information on admission and lower-level coursework requirements, please visit the Communication web site or the
+For more information on admission and lower-level coursework requirements, please visit the Communication web site at www.shadygrove.umd.edu/academics/undergraduate/communication/umcp or the

 b.
 Complete one of the following courses with a grade of "C-" or better: BMGT230, CCJS200, EDMS451, PSYC200, SOCY201, STAT100 or equivalent.

 c.
 Complete COMM107, COMM200, COMM230, or equivalent with a grade of "C-" or better

 d.
 Complete COMM250 or equivalent with a grade of "C-" or better and

 e.
 A cumulative GPA of 2.7 or better

 Students may repeat only one of the Gateway courses and that may be repeated only once in their attempt to meet the requirements.

 Internal and external transfer students who meet the Gateway requirements specified above and have a cumulative GPA of 2.7 in all college-level coursework may apply to the program.

 All students may appeal admission decisions.
 Those students denied admission may appeal to the university's Office of Undergraduate Admissions.